FAIRmat-NFDI/AreaA-Examples/tutorial13/part2/README.md

 <iframe src="https://scribehow.com/embed/Populating_ELN_Measurement__P21WfffiSZaRVTYpcjaVXQ" width="80%" height="600" allowfullscreen frameborder="0"></iframe>

 # 2.2: Customization of the ELNs
-The built-in ELN Classes are general schemas.
+The built-in schemas are general base sections.
 They can be used for myriad types of processes and measurements.
 Owing to their simplicity, however, they can be limiting in case of specific schema requirements.